ColiverSEC/Enterprise-IAM-Lab/okta/app-integration.md

 if __name__ == '__main__':
     app.run(port=8080, debug=True)
 ```
-> 📌 Replace These Placeholders:
+📌 Replace These Placeholders:
->  - YOUR_CLIENT_ID with Your client ID from the Okta app settings
+- `YOUR_CLIENT_ID` → Your client ID from the Okta app settings
->  - YOUR_CLIENT_SECRET with Your client secret from the Okta app
+- `YOUR_CLIENT_SECRET` → Your client secret from the Okta app
->  - https://trial-9842597.okta.com	 with Your Okta domain
+- `https://trial-9842597.okta.com` → Your Okta domain (if different)

+6. **Run the Flask App**
+- Open Terminal by → clicking  **View** → click **Terminal** or press **Ctrl + `** (make sure you're in the same folder as app.py):
+  - Example command cd /path/to/your/folder
+- Once you're in the target folder run ``` .\python.exe app.py ```
+- you should see an output similar to ``` * Running on http://127.0.0.1:8080/ ```

+7. **Test It**
+- Open your browser and go to: ``` http://localhost:8080 ```
+- Click **Login with Okta**.
+- You will be redirected to your Okta trial login screen.
+- Sign in with a test user (create users in the Okta admin panel if needed).
+- After successful login, you'll be redirected back to your app.
+- The app will display the user's name and email.
+💡 Tip: If the page doesn’t load after login, check your redirect URI in Okta and ensure it matches `http://localhost:8080/authorization-code/callback`

+## ✅ Success Criteria
+- You can log in through Okta.
+- The Flask app receives and displays user info (name/email).
+- You can log out and repeat the login flow.

-## ✅ Expected Behavior
+## 📌 Expected Behavior
 - SSO should successfully authenticate assigned users into the app
 - Users should not be prompted for credentials after Okta login
 - Okta logs each authentication event in the **System Log**